-Heritage Hill state park features a living history museum with a separate admission fee.
+Heritage Hill State Park features a living history museum with a separate admission fee.
 Roam the grounds and see what life was like in days gone by.
+Most days there are historical interpreters in various buildings to answer questions and let history come alive.
 Here is a few ideas of other things to do and see nearby.

 At High Cliff State Park, it is easy to find something for everyone.
 A few unique things about the park include Indian Effigy Mounds, the Niagara Escarpment, and a marina where you anchor your boat.
 There are also plenty of hiking trails, biking trails, horse trails, camping, and camping.
 Don’t miss the beach or the observation tower.
 This park features one of the best state park playgrounds we’ve seen!